redis/redis/tests/README.md

 `external:skip` tags is done automatically.

 When using `--cluster-mode`, filtering using the `cluster:skip` tag is done automatically.

+When not using `--large-mem`, filtering using the `largemem:skip` tag is done automatically.

 In addition, it is possible to specify additional configuration.
 For example, to